irfansofyana/sheets-api/README.md

 To install this library, you can create any Google Sheets and add an appscript to it.
 Once the sheet has been created, you are require to import following AppScript library `1CXhFa7xZxSYpUDyVUP7rL4ADup2DFDpxs-6vUxFqiTmNRFVNBd2O0GIx` and make the identifier for this library as `Gsheetsapi`.
 This identifier can be changed but make sure you're updated on the code below as well.
 You can use the latest version available of this library.

-Once it's imported successfully, copy following appscript code and paste to the existing file in your appscript file.
+Once it's imported successfully, copy following appscript code and paste it to your appscript file.

 ```javascript
 const sheetID = SpreadsheetApp.getActiveSpreadsheet().getId()